ple1n/awesome/arch.typ

 In other words, it's equivalent to proving that "you made a post that has among top 10K-100K in upvotes, and you made a project that is among top 1K to 10K by stars, and ..." which means, proving a pseudo-anonym is treated as a conjunction of anonyms.

+If we can obtain a same vector (for every node) of trust scores in $NN$, we prove $k$ memberships in $k$ buckets that have high trust scores.
+This reference vector simplifies the proving.

 #quote([It should be emphasized that the pre-trusted peers are essential
   to this algorithm, as they guarantee convergence and break up ma- licious collectives.
 Therefore, the choice of pre-trusted peers is